gmlewis/go-flutter-stylizer/README.md

   line is not supported.
 Unusual code like this will most likely not ever be supported even though the Dart compiler can handle it.

+## Release Notes

+### 0.1.1

+- Initial release.
+This version was run on the Flutter code base and should be ready for use.

+### 0.0.20-broken

+- This was a port of the VSCode `flutter-stylizer` extension that I wrote in TypeScript.
+It turns out that the port had a lot of problems.
+Please disregard and don't use.

 ----------------------------------------------------------------------

 **Enjoy!**